efrenlopezm/plcsecurityartifacts/README.md

 * Provide the research community with a centralized PLC security artifact list.
 * Encourage and foster other authors to release their research artifacts so that the community can replicate results and built upon them.

+## How to contribute?

+If you would like to add a new artifact to the below table please send a Pull Request using the provided template.

 ### Attack and Defense Methods